EnZo1826/node-red-1/README.md

 Netbeast has included the [node-red tool](http://nodered.org) as an application for its dashboard.
 So, if you want to get it, you only need to access to the **Install** section in the **Dashboard**.
 Here you can install the application by two ways: exploring all available apps or downloading from git.
-* **From explore**: look for the beast-red application and push the Install button.
+* **From explore**: look for the node-red application and push the Install button.
 This will download the application in your dashboard.
 * **From git**: paste this repo URL and it will start the download.

 After installing the app you will be able to run it from the **Apps** section in your dashboard.